lukso-network/docs/docs/learn/expert-guides/create-profile.md

 # Create a Universal Profile

 ![Universal Profile example on wallet.universalprofile.cloud](/img/universal-profile/profile.png)

-:::note Notice
+:::caution Disclaimer

-This guide works with @lukso/lsp-smart-contracts: 0.11.1
+This guide uses an old `@lukso/lsp-smart-contracts@v0.11.1` version and will be updated soon.

 :::